 Trauma & EMDR

 At Lavender Psychotherapy, we understand the deep impact that trauma can have on one's life.
 Traumatic experiences can manifest in various forms, such as anxiety, depression, flashbacks, nightmares, relationship troubles, trouble with memory and/or focus, and a sense of overwhelming distress.
-We are here to provide you with a safe and supportive environment to help you heal from trauma and regain control over your life.
-All of our therapists are trauma informed and work with clients struggling with trauma of all sorts.
+We are here to provide you with a safe and supportive environment to help you work through trauma and build a better relationship with yourself.
+Our therapists prioritize a judgement-free approach that acknowledges how trauma shapes your experiences.

 What is Trauma?